• There and Back Again

 Each successive test of the SpaceX Superheavy Starship has been a significant improvement over the previous one, and test five was no exception, with both the booster and the ship demonstrating soft pinpoint landings — except this time, the booster falling from the edge of space was caught in mid air by the mechazilla launch tower itself!

-Software controls and coordinates the booster’s position, velocity, and orientation, as well as the chopstick‘s height and opening angle, a single point in an abstract parameter space, to enable the catch.
-This thrilling and unprecedented engineering achievement was another big step toward perfecting history’s most powerful and reusable launch system.
+Software controls and coordinates the booster’s position, velocity, and orientation, as well as the chopstick‘s height and opening angle, moving a single point in an abstract parameter space, to smoothly join booster to tower.
+This thrilling and unprecedented engineering achievement was another big step toward perfecting history’s most powerful and reusable launch system, a potentially transformative technology.

 Mechazilla captures Superheavy booster

-SpaceX launch tower catches a Superheavy booster returning from the edge of space after propelling a Starship to a pinpoint soft landing in the Indian ocean, 2014 October 13.
-(SpaceX multiple exposure photo.)
+SpaceX Texas Starbase launch tower catches a Superheavy booster returning from the edge of space after propelling a Starship to a pinpoint soft landing in the Indian Ocean, 2024 October 13.
+(SpaceX multiple exposure photograph.)

 • Rey’s Theme